 Uninsured drivers

-Hail and wind exposure
+Hail and severe winds

 Average cost of car insurance in major South Dakota cities